emmo-repo/domain-datamodel/README.md

 [DLite](https://github.com/SINTEF) introduces a metadata hierarchy, which is not part of the basic entity ontology.
 It extends the entity ontology with the following concepts:
 - **Metadata**, which is a generalisation of Entity that is able to describe not only data objects, but also entities and other metadata.
 - **Instance**, which is the class of all metadata instances, i.e. what can be described by a Metadata.
 - **DataInstance**, which is an instance representing actual data.
-It is hence disjoint from metadata.
+It is hence disjoint with metadata.
 - **EntitySchema** is a metadata that can describe an entity (i.e. a meta-metadata).
 - **BasicMetadataSchema** is a metadata that can describe an entity schema.
 Furthermore it has the ability to describe itself, terminating the metadata hierarchy.